An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Stochastic quasi-Fej er monotonicity in the presence of uniqueness

 \section{Stochastic quasi-Fej\'er monotonicity in the presence of uniqueness}

-We now apply our general results on rates of convergence to one further abstract scenario, by providing a general result on rates of convergence, under a certain stochastic uniqueness assumption, for stochastic quasi-Fej\'er monotone sequences, a class of (in this paper potentially metric-valued) stochastic processes that encompasses a wide array of common methods employed in these areas, such as the Robbins-Monro method, stochastic variants of the proximal point method, Krasnoselskii-Mann iterations and many others.

-The notion of (quasi-)Fej\'er monotonicity\footnote{The notion seems to have first been named as such in \cite{MS1954}, after the use of a similar concept made by L. Fej\'er in \cite{Fej1922}.} belongs to one of the most central notions for the study of iterative methods in nonlinear analysis and optimization, and we refer to the well-known expositions in \cite{BC2017,Com2001,Com2009} for further information on this concept in these contexts.
-In rather general contexts, in particular encompassing a metric setting, Fej\'er monotonicity (and generalizations thereof) was studied in \cite{KLN2018,KLAN2019,KP2025,Pis2025a}, where these works are particularly relevant as they are both of a quantitative nature and logically motivated by the perspective of proof mining similar as the present paper.

-The first stochastic variants of quasi-Fej\'er monotonicity seem to have been considered in the pioneering works \cite{Erm1969,Erm1971,ET1973}, set in Euclidean spaces, which subsequently where refined in \cite{CP2015,CP2019} to general separable Hilbert spaces.
-The latter work \cite{CP2019} in particular is concerned with fast rates for resulting processes under a quasi-contractivity assumption on the involved operators, which as will be discussed later is a particular example of a situation where one naturally obtains the existence of a strongly unique solution in expectation, so that these results in particular fall under the breadth of the present paper.

-Throughout this section, let $(X,d)$ be a fixed metric space.
-At our most abstract, we will be concerned with finding a zero $F(z)=0$ of a general measurable function $F:X\to [0,\infty]$, assuming that the set of zeros $\mathrm{zer}F$ is nonempty and actually a singleton, i.e.\ $\mathrm{zer}F=\{z\}$, and that, moreover, this property is quantitatively witnessed in the following uniform way:
+We now consider one last abstract scenario commonly used to analyse stochastic approximation methods, for which we fix the following setup: For the rest of this section, let $(X,d)$ be a metric space, and consider the problem of finding a zero $F(z)=0$ of some general measurable function $F:X\to [0,\infty]$, assuming that the set of zeros $\mathrm{zer}F$ is nonempty.

-\begin{definition} Let $D$ be a collection of $X$-valued random variables.
-We say that the zero $z$ of $F$ is strongly unique in expectation (over $D$) if there exists a function $\tau:(0,\infty)\to (0,\infty)$ such that

-Such a $\tau$ is then called a modulus of strong uniqueness in expectation for $F$ (over $D$). \end{definition}

-More illustratively, $F$ has a strongly unique zero in expectation if any random variable which $x$ is a good-enough approximate zero of $F$ in expectation already is close to $z$ in expectation.
-This notion of a strongly unique zero is closely related, in the presence of a uniqueness assumption, to the abstract general regularity notion studied in \cite{KLAN2019}.

-This property is a strengthening of the plain uniqueness of the zero of $F$ and this strength re-manifests itself in the general type of convergence result we are able to prove for certain stochastic iterations approximating such a zero.
-However, as will be illustrated in the following part of this section where we discuss a rather general situation as well as an array of examples where such a modulus of strong uniqueness in expectation can be naturally given, the condition, while being strong, is still rather comprehensive and allows for the uniform treatment of a variety of regularity conditions commonly assumed in the literature on stochastic optimization.

-Now, as mentioned before, to solve this problem we study the special class of stochastic iterations $(x_n)$ (i.e.\ $(x_n)$ is a sequence of $X$-value random variables) which are stochastically quasi-Fej\'er monotone in the following sense: